demisto/content/Packs/DSPM/Integrations/DSPM/README.md

 ### dspm-get-list-of-asset-fields-by-id

 ***
-Return lists of asset fields.
-Only for structured assets such as RDS, Aurora, BigQuery.
-Do not support S3 assets.
+Return list of fields for structured assets such as RDS, Aurora, and BigQuery.

 #### Base Command